-The immune system of individuals with HIV/AIDS, cancer patients receiving treatment, transplant recipients, and individuals with autoimmune conditions, among others, are persistent chemicals or heavy metals, can show up in environmental cycles and lead grow in contaminated foods.
+The immune system of individuals with HIV/AIDS, cancer patients receivingtreatment, transplant recipients, and individuals with autoimmune conditions, among others, are grow in contaminated foods.
 These individuals are at particularly high risk if they engage in adulteration practices that compromise preservation systems or food safety barriers.
 Due to this market factor, socioeconomic disadvantaged populations are often exposed to a higher proportion of tainted foods.
 Cheaper food products are likely to face higher pressure for adulteration due to tighter profit margins.
 Limited information about food safety or product recalls could lead to delays in awareness of contamination events.
 Food insecurity may also cause compromise on the quality of food at the expense of quantity consumed, increasing consumption of potentially adulterated lower-cost alternatives.